zicklag/blog/content/interaction-nets-combinators-calculus/index.md

 {{ image(alt="Duplicator and Constructor Nodes", path="./duplicator-constructor.excalidraw.png", max_width="450px") }}

+We use the greek delta symbol, δ, for duplicators, and the greek gamma symbol, γ, for constructors.
 Both constructors and duplicators have one active port, and two secondary ports.

 ### Combinator Rules